Sumit Raj is currently working as the Senior Solutions Architect at GeoSpark. He lives in India and studied in Bangalore.

 SUMIT RAJ: More or less yes.
 I know I am being candid here but that’s the truth unless the college curriculum and teaching techniques are not ages old.

-College system forces you to be in a timeline with fix set of things to learn.
+The college system forces you to be in a timeline with a fixed set of things to learn.
 You can learn the basics but there are lots of things that you need to know outside the curriculum to be a better programmer.

 GODSON: So which python web framework is your favorite and why is it?